ThisIs-Developer/NoteMarker-Extension/README.md

 ---

 Thank you for using the Webpage Annotator Extension!
 Feel free to report issues or suggest new features.
 Stay tuned for updates!

----

-Let me know if you'd like to modify this further!